EVerest/libocpp/doc/common/california_pricing_requirements.md

 ## OCPP 2.0.1

 OCPP 2.0.1 uses different mechanisms to send pricing information.
-The messages are converted to internally used structs as descripbed above.
+The messages are converted to internally used structs as described above.
 For California Pricing Requirements to work, TariffAndCost must be implemented as well.

 ### Device Model Variables